| (Narrator is always a

 I think the last minute, she mentioned, "Dad, can you stand next

 to me?"
 I said, "Sure."
+KK: It was a little

 bit scary, you know, because I think that there was a lot of pressure